selbekk/calidators/README.md

 #### `isRequired`

-Validates that a value is not the empty string.
+Validates that a value is not an empty string, null or undefined.

 Validates against all value types.